2021 NFL Playoffs scores, bracket for AFC, NFC Championship games

 The 2021 NFL Playoffs are underway and Super Bowl 55 is right around the corner!
 Here are the final scores, results and updated bracket for the conference championship round weekend.
 Check out the full 2021 NFL playoff schedule here.

-2021 NFL Championship Sunday Schedule (Click here to follow each game live)
+2021 NFL Championship Sunday Schedule (Click here to follow both games live)

 Sunday, January 24